immunological agents

 Immunological Agents

-Immunological agents are drugs that modify the immune response either by enhancing or suppressing the immune system.
+Immunological agents are a broad class of drugs that modify the immune system’s activity, either by enhancing or suppressing its function

 IMMUNE STIMULANTS